layilin/SP23-33852/_annotations/book3.md

 115.519 rude lays.
 Unskilled or unrefined poetry.

 [plant] 115.522 sand-box shade.
-The sand-box (*Hura crepitans*) is a tree native to tropical America.
-It gets its name from its seed pods which, when dried, were used as sandboxes for blotting ink.
-Apart from being quite tall (100+ feet), the sand-box is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and when ripe, its seed pods open with loud explosive sound, flinging its seeds at over 100 mph.
+The sandbox (*Hura crepitans*) is a tree native to the tropical Americas.
+It gets its name from its seed pods, which, when dried, were used as sandboxes for blotting ink.
+Apart from being quite tall, the sandbox tree is peculiar for two other reasons: its leaves, bark, and sap are poisonous, and, when ripe, its seed pods open with loud, explosive sounds, flinging their seeds at speeds exceeding 100 mph.

 115.531 reed-built huts.
 Dwellings of enslaved Africans.

 [plant] 115.533 With plantanes, with banana's bosom'd-deep.
 Plantains and bananas both belong to the family Musaceae and are closely related.
-Both also formed a part of the diets of enslaved Africans living on early Caribbean plantations, but plantains were by far a more significant source of food than bananas.
-Grainger's description of plantain and banana trees growing around "reed-built huts" probably is meant to evoke the provision grounds and gardens that enslaved Africans often cultivated to provide for their daily subsistence.
-Plantains and bananas were widely consumed by free inhabitants of the Caribbean as well.
+Both also formed a part of the diets of the enslaved, but plantains were by far a more significant source of food than bananas.
+Grainger's description of plantain and banana trees growing around "reed-built huts" probably is meant to evoke the provision grounds and gardens that the enslaved often cultivated to provide for their daily subsistence.
 Wild species of plantain and banana originated from and were first cultivated in ancient Southeast Asia, but cultivated species reached Africa in prehistoric times.
 They were then introduced to Spain by the tenth century and the Canary Islands by the fifteenth.
 The plantain and banana probably were first brought to the Caribbean by the Spanish in the sixteenth century.

 115.522n emetic.
-A medicine that produces vomiting.
+A medicine that excites vomiting.

 [plant] 116.549 tamarinds.
 The tamarind tree (*Tamarindicus indica*), native to tropical Africa and western Asia but naturalized to and cultivated in the Caribbean by the eighteenth century.
 Its fruit pulp was used in food and beverages, including punch, and for medicinal purposes.

-116.549 panspans.
-See note for [internal] Book II, line 218.   <!--needs to be added here and in 2.218-->

 [plant] 116.549 papaws.
 Papaws, better known as papaya (*Carica papaya*).
 Its exact origins are unknown, but it is most likely from Central or South America.